osoco/java-logging/README.md

 }
 ```

-In this scenario, let's say you'd like to log differently depending on the adapter:  when the application receives messages from the RabbitMQ queue, you want to send the logs to a ElasticSearch server, whereas the Lambda should use the AWS-Lambda built-in logging mechanism itself.
+In this scenario, let's say you'd like to log differently depending on the adapter:  when the application receives messages from the RabbitMQ queue, you want to send the logs to an ElasticSearch server, whereas the Lambda should use the AWS-Lambda built-in logging mechanism itself.

 You can accomplish that using `@LoggingPreferences` annotations:
 ```